learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 goLeft (Node x l r, bs) = (l, LeftCrumb x r:bs)
 ```

-You can see that it's very similar to our previous `goLeft`, only instead of just adding a `L` to the head of our list of breadcrumbs, we add a `LeftCrumb` to signify that we went left and we equip our `LeftCrumb` with the element in the node that we moved from (that's the `x`) and the right sub-tree that we chose not to visit.
+You can see that it's very similar to our previous `goLeft`, only instead of just adding a `L` to the head of our list of breadcrumbs, we add a `LeftCrumb` to signify that we went left and we equip our `LeftCrumb` with the element in the node that we moved from (that's the `x`) and the right subtree that we chose not to visit.

 Note that this function assumes that the current tree that's under focus isn't `Empty`.
-An empty tree doesn't have any sub-trees, so if we try to go left from an empty tree, an error will occur because the pattern match on `Node` won't succeed and there's no pattern that takes care of `Empty`.
+An empty tree doesn't have any subtrees, so if we try to go left from an empty tree, an error will occur because the pattern match on `Node` won't succeed and there's no pattern that takes care of `Empty`.

 `goRight` is similar: